-Which EAP type to implement, or whether to implement 802.1X at all, depends upon the level of security that the organization needs, the administrative overhead, and features desired.
+Which EAP type to implement, or whether to implement 802.1X at all, depends on the level of security that the organization needs, the administrative overhead, and features desired.
 Hopefully the descriptions here and a comparative chart will ease the difficulties in understanding the variety of EAP types available.

-Extensible authentication protocol (EAP) authentication types
+Extensible Authentication Protocol (EAP) authentication types